 He is a trustee of the Te Whānau-a-Taupara Trust Board and his tribal affiliations lie with the principle tribes of Turanga (Gisborne), specifically the whānau-a-Taupara hapu of Te Aitanga-a-Māhaki, and Rongowhakaata.

-Pare Keiha is the Pro Vice Chancellor for Māori Advancement, Pro Vice Chancellor for Learning and Teaching and Dean of Te Ara Poutama, the Faculty of Māori Development, at the Auckland University of Technology.
+Pare Keiha is the Pro Vice Chancellor for Māori Advancement, Pro Vice Chancellor for Learning and Teaching and Dean of Te Ara Poutama, the Faculty of Māori and Indigenous Development, at the Auckland University of Technology.
 He has also previously held the position of Pro Vice Chancellor for Commercialisation.

 He has a strong and extensive background in the governance of a number of public and private companies.
 His networks and knowledge of RS&T policy are extensive and are well recognised.
 He has recently participated in a number of reviews at the Auckland Museum including the Collections, Research and Library review, the review of the National History Collections, the review of the Cultural Collections and the review of the War Memorial Collections.

 He currently advises a number of Māori enterprises, including both tribal and pan-tribal organisations, and state sector entities in the areas of business development, management and strategy.